Childhood Cancer Awareness Month

 Another group of tumours arise from embryonal cells.
 These tumours include medulloblastoma and ATRT (Atypical Teratoid/Rhabdoid Tumours).
 Altogether there are more than 100 different types of brain tumour, most of which are very rare.

-CNS tumours as a group account for around 22% of all childhood cancers diagnosed in New Zealand.
+CNS tumours as a group account for around 22% of all childhood cancers diagnosed in New Zealand, which makes it the second most common group of cancers affecting children in Aotearoa.

 Tumours classified as low-grade are very slow growing and tend to remain in the part of the brain in which they started.
 High-grade brain tumours are likely to both be more aggressive in their behaviour and spread into the brain tissue which surrounds them.
 This can cause pressure and damage to the surrounding areas.